Sanjeev Kumar: Other awards

-Government Recognition
+Government recognition

-A road has been named after him in Surat, Gujarat as Sanjeev Kumar Marg, which was inaugurated by Sunil Dutt.
+A road has been named after him in Surat, Gujarat as Sanjeev Kumar Marg, which was inaugurated by veteran actor Sunil Dutt.

 A school has been named after him in his home town Surat, Gujarat, and was inaugurated by the then Mayor Kadir K. Pirzada.
 A postage stamp was released by India Post to honour him on 3 May 2013.